kieranatkins/silique-detector/README.md

 Step 2:
 This docker container has three primary functions.
-The first ``test`` will rerun the Segmentation and Detection AP results of the test data in the file ``test_data``.
+The first ``test`` will rerun the Segmentation and Detection AP results of the test data in the folder ``test_data``.
 This is the same test data in the main dataset, placed here for convenience.
 This is run with :

 ```
 docker run --shm-size=512m silique_detector test